Portugal payroll and benefits guide

 Tax and Social Security

 Social security contributions run at 23.75% from employers and 11% from employees.
-On top of this, employers have to pay 1.75% into the Labour Accident Insurance fund, and 1% into the Wage Guarantee fund.
-Portugal does, however, have agreements with some other countries regarding social security ‘totalization’, including with the United States.
-In the case of the US, employees of American companies who are sent to work in Portugal for less than five years only have to pay US social security.
+On top of this, employers have to pay 1.88% into the Labor Accident Insurance fund, and 1% into the Wage Guarantee fund.
+Portugal does, however, have agreements with some other countries regarding social security “totalization”, including with the United States, which prevent expats having to pay contributions in two countries at the same time.

-Employees in Portugal are entitled to 22 working days of paid leave each year, although these are normally taken in one or two large blocks.
+Employees in Portugal are entitled to 22 working days of paid leave each year.
+At least ten days of this entitlement should be taken in a single block (often as a summer holiday).
 New employees can accrue two days of leave each month through most of their first year of service.
+Unused leave can be carried over and used within the first four months of the following year.

 In addition, Portugal has 13 paid public holidays, and employees who are required to work on these days must be given an alternative day off.
-Local municipalities also have their own holidays each year, and employees are entitled to take the day off on holiday days that apply to the location where they work.
+Each of Portugal’s local municipalities (there are over 300 of them) also have one public holiday each year, which should also be paid time off for employees that work there.
+Holidays that fall on weekends don’t usually generate an alternative day off on a weekday.

 Sick pay starts at the fourth day of a certified illness, and is paid by social security if they have at least six months’ service.
 Sick pay rates run at 55% of salary from day four to 30, then 60% up to 90 days, 70% to the end of the first year, and 75% to a maximum of three years.
 Leave entitlements also extend to bereavement (five days, paid), care for a family member under 12 (30 days, paid), care for an elderly relative (15 days, paid), and marriage (15 consecutive days, paid).